tailon2k/Basic-rep4rep-bot/README.md

 2. Download this repository.

 3. Edit `config.js` with your data.
-You can get the API key here: [rep4rep API Key](https://rep4rep.com/user/settings/).
+You can get the API key [here](https://rep4rep.com/user/settings/).

 4. Open the terminal in the same path as the bot.